Powers of authorised officers

 - officers are not obstructed in any way.

-Where there is a food related issue, an officer will evaluate the situation in line with the Compliance and Enforcement Policy (pdf 119KB).
+Where there is a food related issue, an officer will evaluate the situation in line with the NSW DPI Biosecurity and Food Safety Compliance Policy and Enforcement Policy.
 The evaluation takes into account:

 - the nature and seriousness of the problem